djdaviedave/dig-eg-gaz/README.md

 # dig-eg-gaz
 Coursework for IFS 2116

-I working on the week of april third to the eighth 1905
+I working on the week of april third to the eighth, 1905